 Distance plays a role in where you should shoot a deer with a bow.
 At further distances, the deer can react to the sound of your bowstring when it’s shot.
 They instinctually load their legs to run, which makes it look like they are ducking the arrow.

-The lungs are on the quickest and most ethical places to shoot a deer for a few reasons:
+The lungs are one of the quickest and most ethical places to shoot a deer for a few reasons:

 - They have a lot of capillaries and blood vessels.